call us : 1300 462 284 24/7 SUPPORT

 RECORD KEEPING

-Your record of a gas safety check can be either of the following:
+Your record of a gas heater safety inspection in Sydney can be either of the following:

 If you have further gas work carried out after the check, you must also keep the compliance certificate or tax invoice relating to that work.

-Records must keep by you , including details of the licensed gasfitter, until a record of the next safety check is created.
+Records must be kept by you, including details of the licensed gasfitter, until a record of the next safety check is created.

 A copy of the most recent gas safety check must be provided to the renter within seven days after the rental provider receives a written request from the renter.